Mystaken/code-reviewer-2.0/README.md

 # Code Reviewer 2

-Code Reviewer is a platform supports conducting code review online.
-It intends to help students to write better code and learn from their peers.
+Code Reviewer is a online platform for conducting anonymous peer reviews, designed for helping students write better code by learning from their peers.

 ### Features